hunterzhao/vueStock/README.md

-# VueJSNodeJSTutorial
+# VueStock

 This is a basic CRUD Application.
-Which utilizes frontend of VueJS and backend of Node.js
+Which utilizes frontend of VueJS and backend of Node.js and vuetifyjs

 ## Getting Started